-Get more value from your 3D data by effectively sharing complex engineering data inside and outside your company.
+Get more value from your 3D data by effectively sharing complex engineering data inside and outside your company through Interactive 3D work instructions.
 Your 3D design data has many uses outside of engineering, allowing you to:

 Lattice Technology Blog